Taxes Overview

 Tax Vendors/Preparers

-If you are filing as only a resident for tax purposes (not dual status), you should be able to use the tax preparers and vendors that are available to other residents.
-You could try this IRS tool to see if it is helpful in finding assistance: IRS: Tools for Individual Taxpayers.
+If you are filing as only a resident for tax purposes (not dual status), you should be able to use the tax preparers and vendors that are available to other U.S. citizens and tax residents.

 Consulting a Tax Professional